 An employee who previously received a lump sum separation or retirement benefit from the WRS is not considered a rehired annuitant.

-Rehired university annuitant means an employee who meets the definition of rehired annuitant and is both retired from UW System or a UW System institution and is re-employed by UW System or a UW institution as a rehired annuitant.
+Rehired University Annuitant: An employee who meets the definition of rehired annuitant and is both retired from UW System or a UW System institution and is re-employed by UW System or a UW institution as a rehired annuitant.

-Search and screen committee means a group of subject matter experts that the hiring supervisor identifies to participate in the application review process when filling a position vacancy.
+Search and Screen Committee: A group of subject matter experts that the hiring supervisor identifies to participate in the application review process when filling a position vacancy.

-Short work break means a period of time when an employee is not working in his/her primary job but is still considered an active employee for benefits purposes.
+Short Work Break: A period of time when an employee is not working in his/her primary job but is still considered an active employee for benefits purposes.
 The short work break generally applies to academic-year employees and is attached to the spring appointment, wherever possible.

-Standard office hours means the hours during the day that an institution must be open to the public.
+Standard Office Hours: The hours during the day that an institution must be open to the public.
 Generally, institutions will be open Monday to Friday from 7:45 a.m. to 4:30 p.m., with intermissions from 11:45 a.m. to 12:30 p.m.
 The chancellor may adjust opening and closing hours and intermission periods as the institution’s needs otherwise require.

-Standard work week means days of the week, Monday through Friday, during which institutions must be open to the public.
+Standard Work Week: (1) Days of the week, Monday through Friday, during which institutions must be open to the public.
+(2) For a position designated as 1.0 Full Time Equivalent (FTE), a standard work week is presumed to be 40 hours.

-Summer basis appointments mean employment periods between the end of one academic year and the beginning of the next, paid as determined by the institution.
+Summer Basis Appointments: Employment periods between the end of one academic year and the beginning of the next, paid as determined by the institution.

-Summer prepay deductions mean multiple insurance deductions from the spring semester payroll (deductions taken from the payroll months of March, April and May) to maintain insurance coverage during one or more summer months.
+Summer Prepay Deductions: Multiple insurance deductions from the spring semester payroll (deductions taken from the pay periods in March, April and May) to maintain insurance coverage during one or more summer months.

-Temporary employment means any short-term employment that is not held by a student that does not qualify as a “project appointment”.
+Temporary Employment: Any short-term employment that is not held by a student that does not qualify as a “project appointment”.

-The University means any of the following: UW-Eau Claire; UW-Green Bay; UW-La Crosse; UW-Milwaukee; UW-Oshkosh; UW-Parkside; UW-Platteville; UW-River Falls; UW-Stevens Point; UW-Stout; UW-Superior; UW-Whitewater; UW Colleges; UW-Extension; UW-System Administration.
+The University: Any of the following: UW-Eau Claire; UW-Green Bay; UW-La Crosse; UW-Milwaukee; UW-Oshkosh; UW-Parkside; UW-Platteville; UW-River Falls; UW-Stevens Point; UW-Stout; UW-Superior; UW-Whitewater; any branch campuses/additional locations; and UW-System Administration.

-University staff means the university workforce who contribute in a broad array of positions in support of the University’s mission and are not exempt (hourly) from the overtime provisions of the Fair Labor Standards Act (FLSA).
+University Staff: The university workforce who contribute in a broad array of positions in support of the University’s mission and are not exempt (hourly) from the overtime provisions of the Fair Labor Standards Act (FLSA).

-Vulnerable population means a group of people who are minors or medical patients, unsupervised access to whom requires regular criminal background checks of current employees with such access.
-(See the UW System Criminal Background Check Policy, Regent Policy Document 20-19).
+Vulnerable Population: A group of people who are minors or medical patients, unsupervised access to whom requires regular criminal background checks of current employees with such access.
+(See RPD 20-19, University of Wisconsin System Criminal Background Check Policy.)

 SYS 1201, Affirmative Action Data